How to get the best from your baby photoshoot

 FANCY A CHAT WITH YOUR PHOTOGRAPHER

-I’ve been a pro photographer and worked with babies for over 15 years, when my own family started it really gave me a fresh perspective on life and how it feels to be on the other side of the lens and how important those pictures are to us.
+I’ve been a pro photographer and worked with babies for over 17 years, when my own family started it really gave me a fresh perspective and how it feels to be on the other side of the lens and how important those pictures are to us.

-My boy’s nine months old today as I write this.
-I hope he’s still up when I get home from work.
+At the time of writing this, my boy’s nine months old and I hope he’s still up when I get home from work.
 There’s maybe a chance of a quick cuddle before bed, I can see the look of joy on his face as I scoop him up, feel his tight grip on my neck and smell his just washed hair.
 In a moment he’ll be rubbing his eyes and burying his face in my shoulder, I’ll lay him in his cot then he’ll flop Mr Bunny on his head and drift off as I close the door.

 It’s in these everyday moments you realise your world is complete.